X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 ## Video pipeline
 The active area of the screen consist of layers stacked in this order.
 They are rendered from bottom to top, by the display composer.

-- Sprite, if Z=3
+- Sprite, if Z=3  _(top)_
 - Layer 1
 - Sprite, if Z=2
 - Layer 0
 - Sprite, if Z=1
-- Black
+- The color of palette index 0, black by default _(bottom)_

-If a pixel in a layer is transparent (color index 0), or, the entire layer is hidden (**DC_VIDEO**), the output becomes what is visible in the layer(s) below.
+If a pixel in a layer is transparent (palette index 0), or, the entire layer is hidden (**DC_VIDEO**), the output becomes what is visible in the layer(s) below.

 ### Sprite renderer / line buffer
 There are 128 sprites, which are rendered to a double scanline buffer.
 This buffer contains, for each pixel:
-- Color index (transparent if 0)
+- Palette index (transparent if 0)
 - Z depth
 - Sprite collision mask

 The display composer reads the pre-rendered data from line buffer A, pixel by pixel.
 At the same time, it requests the sprite renderer to render the next line to line buffer B. One scanline is written to the VGA port in 800 clock cycles.
-Which means that rendering all the sprite pixels for the next line must be done within 800 cycles.
+The deadline for rendering all of the sprite pixels for the next scan-out is 798 cycles.

+Sprite rendering can be interrupted by the CPU and the layer renderers accessing VRAM.
+If this happens, the sprite renderer will wait extra cycles until the VRAM no longer has contention.
+In addition, finding a sprite for rendering happens in parallel to the renderer doing the VRAM fetch and rendering pixels into the line buffer.
+This makes the number of sprites that can be rendered on one scanline non-trivial to predict.

 Cost:
+Sprite finder:
+- 1 cycle per sprite index, 1 additional cycle per sprite that is handed off to the renderer.

+Sprite renderer:
+- Handoff from sprite finder: 1 cycle
-- Evaluating one sprite: 1 cycle
+- Positioning line buffer pointer: 1 cycle
 - Fetching 32 bits of sprite image data: 1 cycle
+- VRAM ack latency: 1-4 cycles per fetch, depending on contention
 - Rendering one pixel: 1 cycle
+- Becoming ready for next sprite: 1 cycle

 Example:
-- Unrendered sprite: 1 cycle
-- Smallest (4bpp 8px): 1 + 8 + 1 = 10 cycles
+- Smallest (4bpp 8px): 13-17 cycles
-- Biggest (8bpp 64px): 1 + 64 + 16 = 81 cycles
+- Biggest (8bpp 64px): 99-147 cycles

 Sprites are rendered from lowest to highest index.
 If a sprite is to be rendered, the image data is loaded from video ram.
 Then, individual non-transparent pixels are written to the buffer IF the Z-depth is bigger than existing pixel, OR if existing pixel is transparent.
 Sprite collision mask may reveal a collision between sprites.